ziyoung/better-wilcom-docs/wilcom-docs/CrossStitch/cross-stitch_editing/Erase_fills_single_lines.md

 ## To erase fills and single lines...

-1Click the Eraser icon.
+1. Click the Eraser icon.

-2Click Full Cross on the Stitch toolbar.
+2. Click Full Cross on the Stitch toolbar.

-3Click and drag the cursor across the stitches you want to remove.
+3. Click and drag the cursor across the stitches you want to remove.

 Only fill stitches are removed.
 Single line borders remain.